Search and Searching the Internet

 Awareness of the extent of student’s prior knowledge of the topic will help the teacher plan and deliver the lesson appropriately.

-This could be assessed through interactive discussion.
+This could be assessed through the following interactive discussion.

 • What do you do if you do not know the answer to any questions?